microsoft/fluentui/rfcs/testing.md

 - **Accessibility**

   We do not automate accessibility testing as of the writing of this document.
 E2E tests are used to ensure the component's accessibility requirements are met.
+  Research on accessibility testing automation is being done and tracked in [issue #17243](https://github.com/microsoft/fluentui/issues/17243).

 - **Visual Regression**